 With proliferating encryption, network management faces new challenges.
 One such challenge is the delivery of application awareness.
 With encryption, deep packet inspection (DPI), which is often used to identify underlying applications, must engage more advanced techniques to deliver this application visibility.

 First packet classification

 First packet classification or first packet inspection is a method for reliably classifying network traffic using the first packet instead of waiting for 3 to 5 packets before the underlying application is identified.
-First packet inspection is important for network operators, SD-WAN vendors, SASE providers and anyone relying on real-time traffic classification, as it helps them implement network management and security rules from the first packet, allowing for a consistent treatment of packets across the entire application.
+First packet inspection is important for network operators, SD-WAN vendors, SASE providers and anyone relying on real-time traffic classification, as it helps them implement network management and security rules from the initial packet, allowing for a consistent treatment of packets across the entire application.

 First packet classification utilizes caching, a method in which data from prior classifications is made readily available in the application cache and is matched against the first packet of a flow to identify the underlying application instantaneously.
 There are two types of caching – DNS caching and service caching.
 DNS caching reads the hostname from the domain name system (DNS) query and stores the provided IP addresses from the corresponding DNS response.
 Service caching, on the other hand, identifies a packet’s underlying application or service through the DPI engine and then caches its IP address with the corresponding application or service.
 Any packet with the same IP address is immediately recognized and no longer requires processing through additional DPI algorithms.